Best CPU Under $300 in 2022 – The 10 Best Mid-Range Processors Reviewed

 REASONS TO AVOID

-• Outclassed by the new 12th gen 6-core processors
+• Outclassed by the new generation

 • Locked for overclocking